dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0205.md

  ■ Note class. the framework for running commands presented here is a simplified version of another pattern that you will encounter: the front Controller.

-271

-Chapter 11 ■ performing and representing tasks

 This class will be run in response to a "feedback" action string, without the need for any changes in the

 controller or CommandFactory classes.